mouseless/baked/docs/features/coding-style.md

 >
 > Default suffix is `Context`.

+## Unique

+Adds `UniqueAttribute` to entity properties of which corresponding query class has either a `SingleBy...` or `AnyBy...` query method, e.g., `User.Username` property would be treated as unique if either `Users.SingleByUsername` or `Users.AnyByUsername` exists.

+> [!NOTE]
+>
+> Having `UniqueAttribute` on a property tells `AutoMapOrmFeature` to configure
+> that column to have a unique constraint.

 ## `Uri` Return is Redirect

 Adds redirect support to your api endpoints.
 It configures an endpoint to use